faivan95/faivan95/README.md

 ---

-> I'm a motivated student trying to make machines a bit more human by specializing in interacting with Large Language Models (LLMs), NLP, Software Development and various modern technologies.
+> I'm a motivated individual trying to make machines a bit more human by specializing in interacting with Large Language Models (LLMs), NLP, Software Development and various modern technologies.

 ---